Staff training

 For all university staff, including Junior Deans

-Responding to Student Disclosures of Harm is a 45-minute online session developed for all university staff.
+Responding to Student Disclosures of Harassment and Sexual Misconduct is a 30-minute online session developed for all university staff.
 The training provides guidance on recognising, responding to, and referring on students who have experienced harm, including harassment, stalking, sexual misconduct, and domestic abuse, as well as students who have been reported for causing harm.
 It introduces key support services and reporting options, outlines staff responsibilities, and offers practical advice for handling disclosures sensitively and appropriately.

 More information, including how to access this training, will be shared in due course.